mikesol/plzwrk/README.md

 The four importable modules are:

 - [`Web.Frameworks.Plzwrk`](https://hackage.haskell.org/package/plzwrk-0.0.0.9/docs/Web-Framework-Plzwrk.html) for the basic functions
-- [`Web.Frameworks.Plzwrk.Tag`](https://hackage.haskell.org/package/plzwrk-0.0.0.9/docs/Web-Framework-Plzwrk-Tag.html) for helper functions to make takes like `input` or `br` if you are not using `hsx`.
+- [`Web.Frameworks.Plzwrk.Tag`](https://hackage.haskell.org/package/plzwrk-0.0.0.9/docs/Web-Framework-Plzwrk-Tag.html) for helper functions to make takes like `input` or `br` if you are not using `pwx`.
 - [`Web.Frameworks.Plzwrk.MockJSVal`](https://hackage.haskell.org/package/plzwrk-0.0.0.9/docs/Web-Framework-Plzwrk-MockJSVal.html) to use a mock browser.
 - [`Web.Frameworks.Plzwrk.Asterius`](https://hackage.haskell.org/package/plzwrk-0.0.0.9/docs/Web-Framework-Plzwrk-Asterius.html) to use a bindings for a real browser courtesy of [Asterius](https://github.com/tweag/asterius).